vapor-community/PassKit/Sources/Orders/Orders.docc/OrderData.md

-# Implementing the Order Data Model
+# Create the Order Data Model

 Implement the order data model, its model middleware and define the order file contents.